cjwadair/dataloader/README.md

 ###Making data requests

-Offline-dataloader supports the 5 caching strategies outlined in Jake Archibald's excellent Offline Cookbook (make this a link...):
+Offline-dataloader supports the 5 caching strategies outlined in Jake Archibald's excellent [Offline Cookbook](https://jakearchibald.com/2014/offline-cookbook/):

 * Cache First - tries the cache first and fallsback to a network request if that fails
 * Network First - tries a network request first and falls back to the cache if that fails